A New Chapter for Bika, and a Separate Path for Buda

 Why we wanted to say this publicly

-We do not want to quietly swap traffic or hide behind vague copy.
+We do not want users to guess what happened through vague copy.

-If the direction changed, we should explain why.
+If the resource direction has changed, we should explain why.

 Users deserve that honesty.